October 04, 2010 –

 Cars lined up one at a time while the food was given out.
 Safety was first and those who needed assistance were helped.

-Roland Matchie, PBPN, has been instrumental in getting the food pantry organized on the reservation.
+Roland Matchie, PBPN, has been instrumental in getting the food pantry organized on the common land.